 In 2020, an additional counterparty, that is an unrelated party, was added to the consortium agreement.
-During three months ended March 31, 2022 and 2021, the Company received \$0.0 million and \$0.5 million, respectively under the consortium agreement which was recorded as other income, net in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+Under the consortium agreement which was recorded as other income, net in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss), the Company received \$0.0 million during three months ended June 30, 2022 and 2021 and \$0.0 million and \$0.5 million during the six months ended June 30, 2022 and 2021, respectively.